Installing the z/OS Build via Convenience Build (PAX file)

 Next steps

-You successfully installed Zowe from the convenience build!
-However, before you start Zowe, you must complete several required configurations.
+You successfully installed Zowe from the convenience build.
+However, before you start Zowe, it is necessary to complete several required configurations.
 The next step is Initializing Zowe z/OS runtime.